katfeeshh/katfeeshh/README.md

 *"...but I can promise to love you endlessly.
 I've loved you through every version of us and every life we never lived..."*

 ## other stuff! ❀
-all my interests are found on my card! pls interact with me, id love to talk to people and make new friends! im always here to lend a listening ear, im happy to listen to people talk about anything!!
+pls interact with me, id love to talk to people and make new friends! im always here to lend a listening ear, im happy to listen to people talk about anything!!

 my discord is _katfeesh, feel free to add me id love to talk!!